jxyang710/King-of-Fighters/README.md

 ## TODO List

 - [ ] more actions and combos to be implemented.
-- [ ] more roles and bac to be added.
+- [ ] more roles and backgrounds to be added.

 ## Acknowledgement